Bbetaverse22/skillbridge-agents/CAPSTONE_PROPOSAL.md

 **Success Metric:** 80%+ test coverage
 **Interview Impact:** Can confidently answer "Do you test your code?"

-*This issue was created by SkillBridge with autonomous research.*
+*This issue was created by DevBuilder with autonomous research.*
 ```

 **Issue #2 & #3 created similarly...**